 St John`s Anglican Church Roll of HonourPrint Page

-Commemorates those who served in World War Two.
+The Honour Roll commemorates those from the parish who served in World War Two.

 Monument characteristics :